exca/Stationeers-IC10-Automation/Basic-IC10/README.md

 In this example, the first `IF...THEN...ENDIF` structure checks if the temperature is too low and turns on the wall heaters.
 The second `IF...THEN...ELSE...ENDIF` structure checks if the temperature is too high and switch on the coolers.

-Note that the second structure could be replaced by setting the deviced using an operation in one line:
+Note that the second structure could be replaced by setting the device using an operation in one line:
 ```basic
 Coolers.On = (Sensor.Temperature >= 30C)
 ```